How to apply for a Golden visa/investor visa in Spain?

-When you arrive at Spain, you need to make a city town hall registration (empadronamiento) in the city town hall (ayuntamiento):
+When you arrive in Spain, you need to make a city town hall registration (empadronamiento) in the city town hall (ayuntamiento):

-In order to get the empadronamiento.
+Empadronamiento.
 Depending on the city you are living the process may be a little different.
 But usually, you need to ask for an appointment (pedir una cita) in the nearest local Town Hall (Ayuntamiento) before going for this registration.
 You can search for “empadronamiento + the city you live” in search engines or “ayuntamiento” in map apps to find the nearest city town hall and their accepted way of making an appointment (online/offline).
+For example Madrid, Barcelona

 Select the province you live from the dropdown menu, no matter where you live